ipoerner/largo/README.md

     Main executable that wraps the commands described below.

+  * largo-attach

+    Restarts the Docker container for an existing project and attaches to it.
+    Invoke this script from somewhere within your projects source repository.

   * largo-build

     Creates the Largo base images to use as a base for your project images, or builds the project images.
 In the latter case, the command must be invoked from within your project path.

+  * largo-destroy

+    Removes the Docker container for an existing project along with all volumes.
+    Invoke this script from somewhere within your projects source repository.

   * largo-run